 The low penetrability of gamma-ray spectrometry allowed relate the main geologic units with the geophysics patterns.
-Five gamma-ray spectrometry were established, showing the highest values of potassium, thorium and uranium, for granitic suites (mainly for Southern Valsungana) in study area.
+Five gamma-ray spectrometric domains were suggested, showing the highest values of potassium, thorium and uranium, for granitic suites (mainly for Southern Valsungana) in study area.